Starting studies

 Students admitted to Bachelor's programmes

-Further information at Applying to Bachelor's studies - Regular Admission > 'Applying with an unfinished degree'
+Further information at Applying to Bachelor's studies - Domestic Rolling Admission > 'Applying with an unfinished degree'

 Students admitted to Master’s programmes

-- providing LUT Admissions Services with a scan for your original Degree Certificate and original Transcript of Records by 31 August 2025 at 15:00 (UTC+3).
+- You must provide LUT Admissions Services with scans of your original Degree Certificate and original Transcript of Records by 31 August 2026 at 15:00 (UTC+3).

-If the original documents are not awarded in Finnish, Swedish or English, you must be able to e-mail LUT Admissions Services also the scans for the official translations in English for both the documents by e-mail by 5 September 2025 at 15:00 (UTC+3).
+- If the original documents are not written in Finnish, Swedish or English, you must also email LUT Admissions Services scans of the official English translations of both documents by 7 September 2026 at 15:00 (UTC+3).

-This rule applies to all degrees completed in all the countries, including Finland.
+- This rule applies to all degrees completed in all countries, including Finland.

-Not being able to meet with the requirements by the given deadlines will automatically lead into losing your place without a possibility to reclaim it.
+- If you fail to provide the documents as requested by the given deadline, you will automatically lose your place without a possibility to reclaim it.

 Tuition fees and scholarships